 Council is investigating the installation of an Area Navigation (RNAV) Global Positioning System (GPS) approach.
 This technology would allow suitably equipped aircraft to land at Ashburton Airport when there is poor visibility.
-A decision on RNAV has been deferred at the request of airport users, pending the adoption of this Development Plan, and a decision on a lease to NZ Airline Academy.

 Terminal facilities

 Pilots can stop for light refreshments and use the bathroom at the Mid Canterbury Aero Club's base, located along the Airport's Seafield Road boundary.